National coronavirus (COVID-19) restrictions are in place for the whole of England.

 The Brexit process

-After exit there will be a Transition Period which will last until 31 December 2020, but could be extended.
-During this Transition Period the UK will continue to apply EU law and existing UK and EU arrangements with a limited number of exceptions.
+The UK left the European Union on 31 January 2020.
+There is now a Transition Period which will last until 31 December 2020.
+DUring this Transition Period, the UK will continue to apply EU law and existing UK and EU arrangements, with a limited number of exceptions.

 Keeping up to date